jamesascarter/Chitter/README.md

 be able to to login
 log-out
 post a message to Chitter
-see all othe rpoeples peeps in chronological order
+see all other peoples peeps in chronological order

 Notes: